 - Sign up with mSpy.com and activate your email.

-- Log in to your mSpy account and add the target device.
+- Log in to your mSpy account and connect the target device.

-- Access mSpy Control Panel through your smartphone and start monitoring your kid’s browsing history.
+- Open the Control Panel and start monitoring your loved one’s browsing history.

 - Visit the Google Activity page.